Steering Away from Harm: An Adaptive Approach to Defending Vision Language Model Against Jailbreaks: Methodology

 Following prior work in machine learning explanation~\cite{Marco2016lime, Benjamin2024cc}, we fit a linear surrogate model $\hat{f}$ to analyze the influence of masking subsets of visual tokens on the likelihood of jailbreaks and select the visual tokens that are highly relevant for triggering the jailbreaking responses.
 Specifically, we (1) sample a dataset of ablation vectors $g_1, \dots, g_n$ and compute $f(g_i)$ for each $g_i$ by multiple times of ablations and forwards, (2) train the surrogate model $\hat{f}: \{0,1\}^m \rightarrow \mathbb{R}$ using Lasso to approximates $f$ based on the pairs $(g_i, f(g_i))$, and (3) attribute the behavior of the surrogate model $\hat{f}$ to individual visual tokens.
 Finally, we can get a surrogate model $\hat{f}$ with its weights that can be interpreted as the attribution scores for triggering the jailbreak.
 The higher the score, the more relevant the token results in jailbreak.

 {\bf Harmful Feature Extraction.} With attribution scores for each token, we extract the representation of those tokens strongly correlated with jailbreak.
-Additionally, we hope our steering vectors are not textual query dependent and enjoy good transferability to a wider range of jailbreaks.
+Additionally, we hope our steering vectors generalize rather than overfitting to specific instructions and enjoy good transferability to a wider range of jailbreaks.
 Thus, we utilize visual tokens with Top-$k$ attribution scores from the surrogate model $\hat{f}$ paired with the empty user query to construct the steering vectors.

 Given a set $\mathcal{D}$ of ($\mathbf{x}_v$, $\text{Mask}(\mathbf{x}_v)$) and textual tokens $\mathbf{x}_{\text{template}}$ of chat template with an empty user query , where $\mathbf{x}_v$ is the input visual tokens, and $\text{Mask}(\mathbf{x}_v)$ is input visual tokens masked with Top-$k$ attributed tokens, we calculate the mean difference vector for a layer $l$ as: